ankitadhodra1/Assessment/README.md

 In the "Deployed Contracts" section, expand the MyToken contract.
 Under the "mint" function, enter the address to receive tokens and the amount of tokens to mint.Click the "transact" button next to the mint function.Confirm the transaction in MetaMask.

-Check if it shows same token name and token abbreviation as given in code

 Under the "burn" function, enter the address from which tokens should be burned (your MetaMask address) and the amount of tokens to burn.Click the "transact" button next to the burn function.Confirm the transaction in MetaMask.